Shaaali/identity-apps/docs/guides/conditional-auth/write-your-first-script.md

 Now you have completed writing a conditional auth script for group-based access control scenario.

-Similarly, you can build your own scripts to handle many scenarios using the <a href="../api-reference" >JS-API references</a> and <a href="../predefined-templates">pre-defined templates</a>.
+Similarly, you can build your own scripts to handle many scenarios using:
+ - <a href="../api-reference" >API references</a>
+ - <a href="../predefined-templates">pre-defined templates</a>.